 Knowing what you use the internet for or intend to use it for, and how many connected people/devices you have in your home will help you narrow down the speeds you need.
 Activities such as streaming in HD, gaming online and uploading to social media will require faster speeds, especially if you plan to connect multiple devices.
-Take our speed quiz to get an idea of what speeds you need.
+Take our speed test to get an idea of what speeds you need.

 Shop available speeds, then price

 With your ideal speeds in mind, see what plans are available from internet providers in your area.
 Look for plans that best match the speeds you want and try to narrow down your options to a few that are close to those speeds.
 Avoid plans significantly slower than what you need, even if the price is enticing because it likely won’t be able to handle all your online activities.

 If two or more internet providers offer the speeds you want, take a look at the price and features of each to determine which plan is best for you.
 Along with the monthly price, consider contract requirements, equipment fees, installation and other factors that could influence the overall cost.